fries1/frontend-nanodegree-mobile-portfolio/README.md

+Changes made:
+1. Optimized the CRP
+	- asynchronized non-critical JS files
+	- compressed images
+	- added media="print" attribute to print.css
+	- minified css and html
+	- inlined css above the fold
+	- added a function to asynchronously load CSS
+2. Optimized FPS in pizza.html
+	- moved several variable declarations out of the loop in updatePositions()
+	- moved several variable declarations out of the loop in changePizzaSizes()

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).